EthanCratchley/EthanCratchley/README.md

 Pursuing a Bachelor of Computer Science and Business Administration Joint Major with a Concentration in Artificial Intelligence at Simon Fraser University (SFU).

-In the Spring, I will be studying Artificial Intelligence, Systems Programming, Database Systems and Software Engineering.
+Working at Autonommi as a Software Engineer on RAG systems and applied AI to various industries.

-Working at Autnommi as a Software Engineer working on LLMs, RAG systems, as well as contributing across applied AI, full-stack development, CI/CD workflows, security, and deployment.
+Sourcing deals for Front Row Ventures as a Venture Scout.

 Studying, writing, and working on projects related to AI, Cyber Security and more.